-The last six years of my life have been so singlemindedly focused on the poles, there so caught up with snow, cold and ice that I sometimes manage to forget that there is a polar opposite to this world.
+The last six years of my life have been so singlemindedly focused on the poles, so caught up with snow, cold and ice that I sometimes manage to forget that there is a polar opposite to this world.
 Recently I was lucky enough to head briefly down to Naples, Florida where i met some incredible and inspirational people.
 I experienced the boundless enthusiasm and vigour of true entrepreneurs and enjoyed my first taste of southern hospitality, both exceeded every expectation.

 But sometimes it is the simplest of things that take your breath away and for me that came when I walked down to the beach, took off my shoes and felt the sand beneath my feet for the first time in almost six years.
 Seabirds were whirling and diving; a group of friends threw horseshoes and two men stood with the lines of their fishing rods stretching out into the dappled sea.
 I asked them what they were fishing for and they cheerfully replied ‘shark!’.